-The Statement of Net Position reports separate sections for deferred outflows and deferred inflows of resources.
+The Statements of Net Position report separate sections for deferred outflows and deferred inflows of resources.
 These separate financial statement elements represent a consumption or acquisition of net position that applies to a future period(s) and so will not be recognized as an outflow or inflow of resources (expense/revenue) until then.
-The Commission has three items that qualify for reporting in these categories (deferred charges and gains on refundings, deferred outflows and inflows from its hedging derivative instruments, and deferred inflows from its service concession arrangements).
+The Commission has four items that qualify for reporting in these categories: deferred outflows from its hedging derivative instruments, deferred inflows from its service concession arrangements, deferred outflows/inflows on refunding bonds and deferred outflows and inflows related to pensions.